GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Description

-> [!NOTE]
-> For this exercise, make educated guesses if exact information isn’t available.
+> **Note**: For this exercise, make educated guesses if exact information isn’t available.

 Just like SLIs, SLOs (refresher on [what are SLOs](#what-are-slos)) are also documented on paper before implementing them in monitoring tools.
 That's what you will do here.